Alison McSorley- MBACP Fd (Counselling)

 I also hold a B.Soc.Sc in Economic and Social History as well as a PGCE for teaching in post compulsory education.

 Additionally I work as a lecturer in Counselling Skills at a local college and within Adult Education in the community.
+I also provide CPD for local community groups and national organisations providing training in stress management, confidence building and assertiveness.

 I work with adults of all ages, from variety of backgrounds and have experience of working within many areas.
 I have provided counselling within an agency working with clients who have experienced a variety of concerns including - depression, loss, bereavement, lack of motivation, relationship and work related issues.
-In addition to my private practice I work with clients in an agency specialising with issues around domestic abuse and counsel clients in areas relating to behaviour, control, violence or abuse in relationships.
+In addition to my private practice I have worked with clients in an agency specialising with issues around domestic abuse and counsel clients in areas relating to behaviour, control, violence or abuse in relationships.

 I am a member of the BACP and abide by its code of ethics